fernandohackbart/akka-learning/README.md

 * Running `biosphere/akka-learning:0.0.1` container on DC/OS
     * This application was configured to be run as a container
     * DC/OS (Vagrant) documentation/[dcos-vagrant.md](documentation/dcos-vagrant.md)

+* One actor interacting with Cassandra
+    * Received a JSON request via Akka HTTP and the actor insert in the Cassandra database
+    *

 ## Current research
 * Akka core components